This video might be useful if you’re just getting going with SvelteKit and are stuck on

 runs on when you fire up a

-port, the command will automatically find another, free port.
-In the video, we see how this might
+that port, the command will automatically find another, free port.
+In the video, we see how this

-cause confusion and how you can change the default behaviour.
-We also see how you can update your
+might cause confusion and how you can change the default behaviour.
+We also see how you can

-SvelteKit config so the preview as well as dev server run on different ports which you might
+update your SvelteKit config so the preview as well as dev server run on different ports which

 If that’s what you wanted to know then hit play on the video!
 After that, don’t forget to scroll down.
 You will see a list of commands mentioned in the video.
 Drop a comment below or reach out for a chat on Element as well as Twitter @mention if you have suggestions for improvements or questions.